 Was alluded to in reviews I will admit, and I will not linger on this long since I mentioned it in my ergonomics post, but this camera feels far better in hand than I expected it to.
-I suppose I could Google it but whatever material they used to construct it feels amazing.
+I suppose I could Google it but whatever material they used to construct it feels great in hand.

 And lastly this camera has been a God send for a gadget acquisition syndrome sufferer like myself.

 Since I received it I have not wanted to shoot with anything else.
 Have even made myself shoot other gear, film and digital, but before the day is over I go right back to the SIGMA.

 Have mentioned this previously but this is an image capturing device that hits all of the film and digital buttons at once, even medium format.
 Not bad for an overengineered APS-C sensor.
 How?
 Well, I am glad you asked.

 Look at the latest medium format digital release, the Fujifilm GFX 50SII.
 Seems ridiculous to say out loud, but in comparison, good and bad, I have been thinking:

 - Both have contrast only AF with face detect.
 Yes, the GFX is more advanced and adds eye detect but the fact still remains that neither has Phase detect AF.
 As such neither are cameras that I would use if AF performance were a top concern.

 - One does not shoot video and the other only shoots 1080p with contrast AF in 2021 so neither would be the camera anyone would reach for when video was needed.